 Later on, we will consider approximations of the weak solution~$u\in V$ in subspaces~$V_h\subset V$ of~$V$.
-To analyze the error made by the approximation in the subspace~$V_h$, the following result by Céa gives an error estimate for the so-called~\emph{Galerkin projection}~$u_h\in V_h$ by means of the best-approximation error in the space~$V_h$.
-Subsequently, the best-approximation error will be bounded further in the case of an approximation via kernel methods. \begin{theorem}[{Céa's Lemma; see~\cite{cea1964approximation}}] Let~$V_h\subset V$ be a closed subspace of~$V$.
+To analyze the error made by the approximation in the subspace~$V_h$, the following result by C\'{e}a gives an error estimate for the so-called~\emph{Galerkin projection}~$u_h\in V_h$ by means of the best-approximation error in the space~$V_h$.
+Subsequently, the best-approximation error will be bounded further in the case of an approximation via kernel methods. \begin{theorem}[{C\'{e}a's~Lemma; see~\cite{cea1964approximation}}] Let~$V_h\subset V$ be a closed subspace of~$V$.
 Further, let~$a\colon V\times V\to\R$ be a symmetric, continuous and coercive bilinear form and~$l\in V'$ a continuous linear functional.
 We denote by~$u\in V$ the weak solution in~$V$ such that it holds~$a(u,v)=l(v)$ for all~$v\in V$, and by~$u_h\in V_h$ the weak solution in~$V_h$, i.e. it holds~$a(u_h,v_h)=l(v_h)$ for all~$v_h\in V_h$.
 Then the quasi-best approximation estimate

 holds, where~$\continuity>0$ is the continuity constant, see~\eqref{equ:definition-continuity}, and~$\coercivity>0$ denotes the coercivity constant of the bilinear form~$a$ with respect to the norm on~$V$, see~\eqref{equ:definition-coercivity}. \end{theorem} Below we will prove an a priori error estimate for the deep Ritz method using kernel approximations with respect to the~$H^1$-norm.
 This result naturally gives rise to an estimate in the~$L^2$-norm since the~$L^2$-norm is bounded from above by the~$H^1$-norm.
 However, the estimate with respect to the~$L^2$-norm can be improved further using the well-known Aubin-Nitsche Lemma, which will be recalled in the following in a general and abstract setting. \begin{theorem}[{Aubin-Nitsche Lemma; see~\cite{ciarlet2002finite}}] Let~$V_h\subset V$ be a closed subspace of~$V$ and let~$W$ be a Hilbert space such that the embedding~$V\hookrightarrow W$ is continuous.
 Further, let the assumptions from~\Cref{thm:ceas-lemma} be fulfilled.
 Then it holds the estimate